ciromattia/kcc/README.md

 The final result looks incredible on my 10" Kindle Scribe: https://www.youtube.com/watch?v=2CIHW2N9Enc

-**WARNING**: Kindle Scribe 2025 MOBI support may have blank pages.
+**WARNING**: Kindle Scribe 2025 MOBI support is limited, converted books may have blank pages.
 Use PDF instead.

 If you are on macOS and use a 2022+ Kindle, you may need to use Amazon USB File Manager for Mac or OpenMTP.